ShadowProgr/DFFOO-Macro/README.md

 ## Features
 - Farms one mission over and over until you drop! (or until your inventory gets full)
 - Shows numbers of runs completed
+- Summon ally at start of each battle
 - TODO: Farm cycle quests too
 - TODO: Show average clear speed